Bascil/go-data-structures-and-design-patterns/16-heap-data-structure/readme.md

 ## visualization
 - heaps can be visualized as a tree but behind the scenes, the keys are stored as an array
-- each node on the tree, corresponds to an index of that array
+- each node on the tree corresponds to an index of that array
 - heaps are basically arrays that operate like a tree

 ```